CLASSES

 Course Attributes: Ethics Requirement, Humanities Requirement

-PST 3113 – Logic and Critical Thinking
+PHIL 3113 – Logic and Critical Thinking

 3 Credit Hours, 3 Lecture hours